 - 1. Young Riders may not compete both in an FEI Championship for Young Riders and in an FEI Championship or Games for Seniors in the same year. - 2.
-A Young Rider who has taken part in an FEI Championship for Seniors or in Regional or Olympic Games in Grand Prix is no longer eligible to take part in any international Dressage Events for Young RidersYouth.
-The participation of a Young Rider in any other international Dressage Events for Seniors does not, however, affect his status as a Young Rider.
+A Young Rider who has taken part in an FEI Championship for Seniors or in Regional or Olympic Games in Grand Prix is no longer eligible to take part in any international Dressage Events for Youth.